Home / Sport & Wellness / Allergy Test Extensive

 Does this test show intolerances?

 This test can only measure antibody reactions caused by allergies.
 Food intolerances can sometimes cause similar symptoms to food allergies, which is why they are often confused.
-The biggest difference between a food allergy and intolerance, such as the difference between a gluten allergy and intolerance, is that allergies are mediated by the immune system.
+The biggest difference between a food allergy and intolerance, such as the difference between a gluten allergy and gluten intolerance, is that allergies are mediated by the immune system.
 Food intolerances do not cause any IgE reaction and may be caused by a lack of certain digestive enzymes (such as lactose intolerance), irritable bowel syndrome, or sensitivity to food additives (Li, 2022).
 Symptoms from food intolerances are often milder than allergies, and in some cases the individual can consume small amounts of the trigger food without a reaction.

 Frequently asked questions